 2. Samsung Galaxy Tab S

-Samsung has put a lot of effort into creating something that rivals the ipad, a strategy has put them on the back foot – launching the Tab Pro in January, and then replacing it a few months later with the Galaxy Tab S.
+Samsung has been pouring a lot of effort into making a really decent iPad rival, and that strategy has seen some hare-brained decisions (such as launching the Tab Pro in January 2014, and then replacing it a few months later with the Galaxy Tab S).

 The battery life is great, the screen has to be seen to be believed (and is excellent for media and internet viewing, which is really the point of a tablet) and the price is on a par with the rest of the industry.
 Well done, Samsung.